wairas/happy-tools/plugins/rl-file-pattern.md

 # rl-file-pattern

-Uses the supplied pattern and applies that to the incoming scan file name to generate the reference file name.
+Reference locator that uses the supplied pattern and applies that to the incoming scan file name to generate the reference file name.

 ```
 usage: rl-file-pattern [-h] [-p PATTERN]

-Uses the supplied pattern and applies that to the incoming scan file name to
+Reference locator that uses the supplied pattern and applies that to the
-generate the reference file name.
+incoming scan file name to generate the reference file name.

 optional arguments:
   -h, --help            show this help message and exit